ovh/ovh-ui-kit/packages/oui-progress-tracker/README.md

 > As CX requirements this progress tracker is on one line and can't take too much item and too long labels

-oui-progress-tracker is a package which provide styles for the progress-tracker component.
+oui-progress-tracker is a package which provides styles for the progress-tracker component.

 ## Installation